 - a.
-Town centre public realm improvement projects, including trialing pilot projects to test the feasibility of schemes - Support for establishment of a Town Centre business forum or similar and associated initiatives to promote the town. - c.
-Provision of a town-wide cycle network, including safe crossings and junctions along Ferrers Road to be delivered in line with best practice Dutch-style principles. - d.
+Town centre public realm improvement projects, including trialing pilot projects to test the feasibility of schemes - b.
+Support for establishment of a Town Centre business forum or similar and associated initiatives to promote the town. - c.
+Provision of a town-wide cycle network, working in partnership with ECC, to include safe crossings and junctions along Ferrers Road to be delivered in line with best practice Dutch-style principles. - d.
 Transformation of the network of alleyways, including opportunities for community gardening projects, lighting and a programme of regular maintenance. - e.
 Street greening initiatives, including tree planting, wildflowers and provision of rain gardens. - f.
 Identify and test a pilot Play Street / Homezone project within an existing residential cul-de-sac. - g.
 Improved town-wide public transport provision and infrastructure, including improved waiting facilities and travel information.